BlankTuber/TheOverwatchVPN/Installation/README.md

 After obtaining `TheOverwatchVPN.exe`, run it by double-clicking the file.
 * There will be a small info box in the middle of the application that tells you how it works.

+- Click the regional buttons at the top of the application to turn on or off firewall rules that block the ips, and click exit to close the application.

 ## Updating IP Lists